3M PFAS Settlement Priority 2 Grant Program

 Application timeline

 Projects will be reviewed through a two-phase process.
-Applicants will first submit a letter of intent — a brief project description and map to determine whether a project qualifies for Priority 2 funding.
+Applicants first submitted a letter of intent — a brief project description and map to determine whether a project qualifies for Priority 2 funding — which was due by April 4, 2025.
 Successful applicants will be invited to submit a full application.

 Below is the anticipated timeline.